-Da Nang, our 3rd city and now the must-visit destination in Vietnam is famous for its Han River with a unique set of well-designed bridges, stunning My Khe beach, beautiful natural landscape and its distinctive local cuisines.
+Da Nang, our 3rd city and now the must-visit destination on a Vietnam tour, is famous for its Han River with a unique set of well-designed bridges, stunning My Khe beach, beautiful natural landscape and its distinctive local cuisines.
 But today we check out three of its main attractions: Son Tra Peninsula, magical Marble Mountains and Sun World Ba Na Hills 1487m above Da Nang where three pagodas have the same name – Linh Ung!

 1. Linh Ung Pagoda on Marble Mountains